 I'm Thu.
-I'm a critic and journalist based in Tokyo.
+I'm a culture critic at The Japan Times, based in Tokyo.
 I write about art, books, and occasionally TV.
 I've written about adults coloring and women defending themselves.
 Also circles, commas, and the letter "g."
-My work has appeared in The New York Times, The Washington Post, Quartz, Slate, Catapult, The Believer, and ArtReview, among others.
+My work has appeared in The New York Times, The Washington Post, Quartz, Wired, Slate, Catapult, The Believer, and ArtReview, among others.

 In 2022, I'm writing a literary letter from Tokyo called the weekly grief.

 Previously I was the books reporter for Quartz and context editor at TED.
 I also cofounded TEDxNewYork and was the executive producer of its first two flagship events.
 My debut novel, Hail Caesar, was published in 2007 by Scholastic/PUSH and was named an NYPL Book for the Teen Age.

 I'm the grateful recipient of a 2021 Blakemore Freeman Fellowship for the study of advanced Japanese.
 Previously I was an Atlantic Media fellow and a Fulbright grantee in Turkey.

 Heaven, by Mieko Kawakami (The Washington Post)

 Barracoon, by Zora Neale Hurston (Quartz)

 Walter De Maria’s "The Lightning Field" (The Believer)